 There is no shortage of available data for marketers.
-The amount of data being collected has increased, leading to an increase in unusable data - (just because it’s available and collected doesn’t make it actionable or accurate.)
-Inaccuracies within databases have been shown to have negative effects on marketing KPIs such as: engagement, ROI and impressions.
+The amount of data being collected has increased, leading to an increase in unusable data, or data waste; just because it’s available and collected doesn’t make it actionable or accurate.
+Inaccuracies within databases have been shown to have negative effects on marketing KPIs, including engagement, ROI, and impressions.

 We previously discussed an example of these inaccuracies in creating customer profiles through cookies in our article Put The Cookie Down.

-As a full-service direct marketing agency, our goal is to develop programs that help businesses build successful ROI’s.
+As a full-service direct marketing agency, our goal is to develop programs that help businesses build successful ROIs.
 Many of our clients have approached us and asked how to utilize their databases to create more effective marketing campaigns.
-It starts with reducing the waste in their data so marketing dollars are spent actually reaching the intended audience.
-In each stage it’s important to look for opportunities to reduce waste and optimize the data being pulled.
-This process includes collection, analysis and implementation.
+Well, it starts with reducing the waste in their data, so marketing dollars are spent actually allow them to reach the intended audience.
+In each stage, it’s important to look for opportunities to reduce waste and optimize the data being pulled.
+This process includes collection, analysis, and implementation.

-The type of data being collected, and the intent of that data, will help determine how reliable it is.
+The type of data being collected, and its intent, will help determine how reliable it is.
 In the instance of cookie data, it shows which sites a user has visited but is not as reliable as first party data to make conclusions about an individual’s purchase behavior.
-For example, opt-in data with an email confirmation helps to build an accurate profile, because it comes directly from the user.
-What activity is motivating the individual to provide that data is important to help filter and determine how it will be used to impact the bottom line.
-The data being collected does not always have to serve marketing purposes, but can also help serve other aspects of your business such as: customer relations, product development, business development, etc. The key point to remember when collecting data, is to make sure the data being collected has an actionable purpose.
+For example, opt-in data complete with an email confirmation helps to build an accurate profile, because it comes directly from the user.
+The user’s motivation to provide that data is important to help filter and determine how it can be used to impact the bottom line.

-Based on the above approach, we can customize and design a multi-channel marketing campaign that are hyper targeted to their ideal consumer, reducing overall cost, while significantly increasing engagement and ROI.
+Once your business has fully analyzed the data, you can then customize and design a multi-channel marketing campaign that’s hypertargeted to your ideal customer.
+When you put customer data at the forefront of your strategy, you’ll reduce overall cost, while significantly increasing engagement and ROI.